HoyLab-Rowan/pyRUQT/KEYWORD_GUIDE.md

 **Keywords that define the electronic structure programs to be used**

-exmol_prog : {"molcas",str} : Defines what electronic structure program is used for the extended molecular region : Options are currently "molcas" or "pyscf"
+exmol_prog : {"pyscf",str} : Defines what electronic structure program is used for the extended molecular region : Options are currently "molcas" or "pyscf"

-elec_prog  : {"molcas",str} : Same as exmol_prog but for the left and right electrodes                            : Additional option of "supercell" which activates the supercell method (no separate electrode calc)
+elec_prog  : {"supercell",str} : Same as exmol_prog but for the left and right electrodes                   : Default option of "supercell" activates the supercell method (no separate electrode calc required)

 **pyRUQT transport keywords**